shahaarya465/Cloud-Based-DR-HA-Management-System/README.md

 $env:ADMIN_DEFAULT_PASSWORD="change-this-password"
 ```

-## 9. How to Use
+## 8. How to Use

-1. Open the app in browser.
+- Open the app in the browser via the live IP or localhost.
-2. Register a user or log in.
+- Register a user or log in.
-3. Upload backup files from Backups page.
+- Upload backup files from the Backups page.
-4. Archive, restore, or purge backups.
+- Archive, restore, or purge backups.
-5. Open Recovery page and run recovery simulation.
+- Open the Recovery page and run a recovery simulation.
-6. View recovery logs and dashboard metrics.
+- View recovery logs and dashboard metrics.

-## 10. Missing Components for Production

-The current version is a prototype.
-For industry readiness, add:

-- Real health monitoring endpoints and probes
-- Automated failover with load balancer or DNS failover
-- PostgreSQL with replication and PITR
-- Object storage for backups (S3, Azure Blob, GCS)
-- Alerting (email, Slack, PagerDuty)
-- Centralized logging and observability
-- Role-based access control and audit trails
-- CI/CD pipeline and infrastructure as code

-## 11. Recommended Improvement Plan
+## 9. Recommended Improvement Plan (The Path to True HA)

-### Phase 1 (Now)

-- Add tests for backup and recovery workflows
-- Add structured logs and request IDs
-- Move secrets to environment management
-- Add migration support (Flask-Migrate)

-### Phase 2 (Next)

-- Migrate from SQLite to PostgreSQL
-- Move files from local disk to cloud object storage
-- Add async jobs for heavy operations
-- Add metrics, dashboards, and alerts

-### Phase 3 (Production)

-- Containerize with Docker
-- Deploy with Kubernetes or managed containers
-- Use multi-zone architecture
-- Implement failover and failback runbooks
-- Run periodic disaster recovery drills

-## 12. Suggested Cloud Mapping

-AWS example:

-- App: ECS/Fargate or EKS
-- DB: RDS PostgreSQL Multi-AZ
-- Storage: S3 with versioning and lifecycle
-- Secrets: Secrets Manager
-- Monitoring: CloudWatch + Grafana
-- Traffic: ALB + Route 53 health-based routing

-Equivalent services are available in Azure and GCP.
+To fully utilize the mocked Auto Scaling Group and Load Balancer test environment, the following transitions are actively planned:

+Phase 1: Decoupling State (In Progress)

+- Database Migration: Replace the local sqlite:///cloud_dr_portal.db with an Amazon RDS (PostgreSQL/MySQL) instance so multiple EC2s can share the same user data.
+- Shared Storage: Refactor backup_service.py to upload files to an Amazon S3 bucket rather than the local EC2 disk.

+Phase 2: Production Web Server

+- Wrap the Flask application in a production WSGI server (Gunicorn) and set up a reverse proxy (Nginx) to handle incoming HTTP requests securely on port 80.

+Phase 3: The HA Cutover

+- Create an Amazon Machine Image (AMI) of the stateless EC2 configuration.
+- Attach the Load Balancer and execute the Auto Scaling Group deployment to achieve a multi-AZ, fault-tolerant infrastructure.

-## 13. Security Best Practices
+## 10. Security Best Practices

 - Never use default credentials in production
 - Enforce strong authentication and authorization